lordfriky/OpenBB-8/README.md

 - **Angelo Casimiro (TechBuilder/ASCAS)**.
 For his BB-8 version on which I based a lot.
 You can find his Instructable [here](http://www.instructables.com/id/DIY-Life-Size-Phone-Controlled-BB8-Droid/).
 - **Broncowave**.
 For letting me use his "Bronco Wars" song as a background music for the first app.
 [Here](https://open.spotify.com/track/7FQt5hgMTuhlvUms06b0oW?si=x3ozh1LBTqei23WEM3TcPQ)'s a Spotify link for the song and [here](https://www.facebook.com/broncowave/)'s his Facebook fanpage.
 Google doesn't let me upload this app to Play Store since they cannot verify the permission that Broncowave gave me and I didn't have the time to do something, so you can find it [here](https://drive.google.com/file/d/1vvk3dMcRRRZtObCZGS_xWYPjvbmcSQy9/view?usp=sharing).
 Both apps can be installed simultaneously.
 - **Teacher Fernanda Brown**.
 For helping me translate this readme.

+BB-8 is property of ©Disney and ©Lucasfilm Ltd.